 Emily even convinced her builder to work in a pull out pantry from Ikea, which can be accessed by her two snacky kids from either side.
 Delicious.

-The master bedroom also resides on the top floor with an attached bathroom boasting both a jacuzzi tub and a separate shower.
+Their bedroom also resides on the top floor with an attached bathroom boasting both a jacuzzi tub and a separate shower.
 The coolest feature has to be the barn door that they incorporated into the design, which slides along a stainless track to obscure the view of the bathroom for privacy and style to spare.

 Speaking of the kid’s rooms, they’re still a work in progress, but stay tuned for some fun DIY projects (like how to make an upholstered headboard) in the coming weeks.
 Until then, we’ll leave you with this swanky pic of their delightful guest bedroom, sporting some Target bedding, a few West Elm pillows, an Ikea lamp and a chair from a thrift store.
 Now that’s our kind of room.
 Too bad the fact that we live eight minutes away makes a sleepover semi-improbable.